Is Cotton Really the Most Toxic and Least Sustainable Fabric?

 6. Canvas Cotton

-- Dense, stiff weave ideal for durable bags.
+• Dense, stiff weave ideal for durability (bags, heavy-duty use).

 7. Combed Cotton

-- Extra carding removes impurities for softer, stronger yarn.
+• Extra mechanical refining removes short fibers and impurities for smoother, stronger yarn.

 IV.
 FAQ – Is Different Cotton Toxic or Safe?